andraantariksa/foc211-vlibs/README.md

 # VLIBS

-A library information system written in Visual Basic using Universal Windows Platform (UWP) Form
+A library information system written in Visual Basic using Universal Windows Platform (UWP) Form.

-This is a final project for Visual Programming subject in my college
+This is a final project for Visual Programming (FOC211) course.

 ## Entity Relationship Diagram